Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 Looking at the confusion matrix, it seems as the highest level of confusion is involving category 6, which is sneaker.

-In this example, when testing the network with drawings, some of the categories that were predicted were dominating, for example "ankle boot".
+In this example, when testing the network with drawings, some of the categories that were predicted were dominating, for example "ankle boot" (number 9 in the matrix).
 Of course, the artistic talant of the person drawing will affect the outcome.
 But when drawing a figure, each pixel that has been "drawn" gets the maximum value (1).
 Looking att the visualization of the Fashion MNIST images, it is seen the pixels generally have lower values (greener).
 Introducing a function for setting the level of the drawing may give better predictions.

 ### Tab 5 - Visualizing the activations